About New Hope

 New Hope is quite unique in how broadly we work with all segments of the population and all aspects of the cycle of violence.
 We are different because we are:

 - A dual mission agency, addressing both domestic and sexual violence

-- Addressing domestic and sexual violence from both sides of the cycle of violence – we work with survivors and perpetrators to deal with the root cause and after-effects of violence
+- Addressing domestic and sexual violence from both sides of the cycle of violence – we work with survivors and people who perpetrate abuse to deal with the root cause and after-effects of violence

-- Working with other systems and segments of society who are affected by, or who can assist in, ending domestic and sexual violence in our community
+- Working with other systems and segments of society who are affected by, or who can assist in, creating communities free from violence and exploitation

-- Working at the intersection of poverty, racism, sexism, homophobia, transphobia, and oppression, as we know that domestic and sexual violence do not happen in a vacuum, but rather intersect with these societal issues.
+- Working at the intersection of poverty, racism, sexism, homophobia, transphobia, and oppression, as we know that domestic and sexual violence are often intertwined, but rather intersect with these societal issues

 Why is this important?

-Anyone can become a victim of domestic or sexual violence.
-Domestic and sexual violence cross all boundaries, including: gender, sexual orientation, race, religion, age, socioeconomic status and education level.
-As we have engaged with survivors, we have come to the recognition that domestic and sexual violence do not happen in isolation.
-The result of such a lens has great implications for our work.
-We no longer can simply respond to violence after it happens.
+Domestic and sexual violence cross all boundaries, and are often intertwined.
+Anyone, regardless of gender, sexual orientation, race, religion, age, ability, socioeconomic status, or education level, can become a victim of domestic or sexual violence.
+With this in mind, we understand that we can no longer only respond to violence after it happens.
 We must engage the broader community, as domestic and sexual violence are public health issues.
-As such ending interpersonal violence requires intervention on individual, family and community level.
-Finally such an approach requires that we examine the impact of larger systems and how such systems allow interpersonal violence to continue and institutionalize such violence.
+As such, ending interpersonal violence requires intervention on the individual, family, and community level.
+Finally, such an approach requires that we examine the impact of larger systems, and how these systems allow interpersonal violence to continue and institutionalize such violence.